 This moist, delicious Southern Cornbread Dressing is a traditional stuffing recipe that makes the perfect Thanksgiving side dish!

-I’m so excited to share my family’s Southern Cornbread Dressing recipe with you guys!
-This traditional cornbread dressing is my favorite Thanksgiving side dish.
-I’ve shared the Apple Pecan Stuffing that my guy grew up eating on turkey day, and it’s delicious, but cornbread dressing will always be my first choice.
-It is a blend of Southern cornbread (no sugar!) and biscuits, baked together with broth, celery, onion, and poultry seasoning to make this moist, delicious dressing that’s a must-have on Thanksgiving day!
+I’ve already shared the Apple Pecan Stuffing that my guy grew up eating on turkey day (he’s a yankee), and it’s delicious, but this simple dressing will always be this southern girl’s first choice.
+It is a blend of Southern cornbread (no sugar!) and biscuits, baked together with broth, celery, onion, and poultry seasoning to make a moist, delicious dish that’s a must-have Thanksgiving day!

 Note: This post may contain affiliate links.
 That means if you click on a link and make a purchase we may receive a small commission.
 Thank you!

 What is the Difference Between Stuffing and Dressing?

 Let’s get this one of out of the way right now.
 The short answer is that dressing is baked in a dish and stuffing is stuffed in a turkey to bake.
 If you are interested in more details and some amazing stuffing & dressing recipes make sure you check out my Ultimate Guide to Thanksgiving Stuffing & Dressing.

 Not to be confused with creamed corn casserole which is another delicious cornbread casserole that is a holiday favorite!

 Hosting a small gathering for the holidays this year?
 Check out our post on The Best Way to Cook Turkey Breast for Thanksgiving Dinner for 3 ways to make a juicy turkey!